 2017 promises to be the year augmented reality hits the streets, and gains mainstream acceptance.
 The opportunities to penetrate existing markets, and to create new ones, will be greater than ever.
 However, competition will be formidable, to say the least.
 Only those with the creativity to imagine, and the technology to execute will succeed.

 If you are searching for a technology partner to bring your AR project to life, and to market, we invite you to call us at AppReal-VR.
-We are experts at mobile app development and AR/VR technologies.
+We are experts at augmented reality app development.
 To learn more about how we can turn your idea into a reality, contact us for a free consultation.